raulrozza/Spiritual-Swordsman/en Spiritual Swordsman.md

 ## Class Features

-As Spiritual Swordsman, you gain the following class features.
+As a Spiritual Swordsman, you gain the following class features.

 #### Hit Points
 ___